Southern California Logistics Airport: Aircraft storage

 Aircraft maintenance and storage company ComAv Technical Services operates a 240 acre open storage facility at SCLA with a capacity of over 500 aircraft, plus hangars that can be used to maintain several more.
 The dry desert environment at SCLA is conducive to long-term preservation of aircraft.

 Automobile storage

-In the aftermath of the emissions scandal, German automaker Volkswagen leased 134 acres of land at the SCLA to store 21,000 cars.
+In the aftermath of the 2015 emissions scandal, German automaker Volkswagen leased 134 acres of land at the SCLA to store 21,000 cars it had reacquired from customers.